ProFix Directory vs Yelp: 2026 Honest Comparison

 TL;DR

 Yelp is a general-purpose business-review platform that happens to include contractors.
-ProFix Directory is a specialized Ohio home-services directory built around license verification, permit data, and flat per-year contractor pricing.
+ProFix Directory is a specialized national home-services directory built around public-record evidence, board-verified-active license status in 32 states and growing, Ohio permit data, and one-tap calls.
 The two are good at different things, and the smartest move is usually to use both.

-- ProFix uses flat $10—$35/year per metro contractor pricing.
+• ProFix is not a CPC ad auction or lead marketplace.
 Yelp Ads uses per-click bidding that varies by category and competition.

-- If you are reading restaurant reviews, use Yelp.
-If you are hiring an Ohio contractor, read ProFix for the license and Yelp for the reviews, then cross-check.
+• If you are reading restaurant reviews, use Yelp.
+If you are hiring a contractor, read ProFix for public-record evidence and Yelp for the reviews, then cross-check.

 Quick comparison